msg-CareerPaths/aws-devops-training/chapters/500-monitoring-tracing-logging.md

 - Deploy, login to the app and place an order.
 - Check that you got an alarm via email.

+Starting the Open Telemetry Collector sidecar
+- Adjust the task definition for the backend to include an extra container, running the Open Telemetry Collector
+- Adjust the task role permissions to allow creating log groups, pushing logs, pushing metrics and creating traces.

 Publishing custom metrics
 - Configure AWS Distro for OpenTelemetry in the backend and publish a new custom metric counter each time a new order is created.
 - Make sure to grant the backend the right to push metric data ("cloudwatch:PutMetricData").